chriswendt/ietf/draft-ietf-stir-passport.md

 If the destination identity is not a telephone number, the claim "duri" SHOULD be included.
 The same string format rules apply as stated for "ouri".

+**3.2.2.1.2. "dgrp" - Multiple destination identities**

+There are multi-party, group, or conference types of calls where there is a single originating identity or alterntively a "moderator" identity and a number of destination identities or participants in the multi-party call.
+For these scenerios, the "dgrp" key should be used with a JSON object containing multiple "dtn" or "duri" identities as defined above.

+An example PASSporT payload object with multiple destination identities would be as follows:

+	{
+    	"iat":"1443208345",
+    	"otn":"12155551212",
+    	"dgrp":{
+    			"duri":"sip:alice@example.com",
+    			"dtn":"12125551212",
+    			"duri":"sip:bob@example.net"
+    	}
+    }

 **3.2.2.2. "mky" - Media Key claim**

 Some protocols that use PASSporT convey hashes for media security keys within their signaling in order to bind those keys to the identities established in the signaling layers.
 One example would be the DTLS-SRTP key fingerprints carried in SDP via the "a=fingerprint" attribute; multiple instances of that fingerprint may appear in a single SDP body corresponding to difference media streams offered.
 The "mky" value of PASSporT contains a hexadecimal key presentation of any hash(es) necessary to establish media security via DTLS-SRTP.
-This mky value should be formated in a JSON form including the 'algorithm' and 'digest' keys with the corresponding algorithm and hexadecimal values.
+This mky value should be formated in a JSON form including the 'alg' and 'dig' keys with the corresponding algorithm and hexadecimal values.
 Note that per guidance of Section 5 of this document any whitespace and line feeds must be removed.
 If there is multiple fingerprint values, more than one, the fingerprint values should be constructed as a JSON array denoted by bracket characters.
+For the 'dig' key value, the hash value should be the hexadecimal value without any colons, in order to provide a more efficient, compact form to be encoded in PASSporT token claim.

 An example claim with "mky" claim is as follows: